plambrechtsen/pethublocal/docker/README.md

 edit mkpetlocaldb.py
 python3 mkpetlocaldb.py
 ```
-That uses surepy to make the `/me/start` api call and create a sqlite3.
+That uses surepy to make the `/me/start` api call to the surepet cloud service and create a sqlite3 database for local use.
 Check out the database using sqlite3:
 ```
 sqlite3 pethublocal.db
 ```